Undergraduate Certificate Definition and Guidelines

 - Upon completion of requirements, an officially approved certificate will be posted to the student’s UA transcript, and the student will receive an official certificate document (similar to a degree diploma).
 For the undergraduate certificate filing procedure and fee, see the Graduation Services site.

-For information about proposing a new undergraduate certificate - application procedures and approval process - as well as procedures for managing approved certificates, see the Senior Vice Provost of Academic Affairs site.
+For information about proposing a new undergraduate certificate - application procedures and approval process - as well as procedures for managing approved certificates, see the Curricular Affairs site.

 Related Guidelines and Links